Have you experienced an event that has reduced your quality of life?

 As a PGAP (Progressive Goal Attainment Program) provider the recommended process is 10 sessions with the option to extend should further engagement be needed.

-General Psychological sessions can be engaged to explore the possibility of engagement with the PGAP process.
+An initial coaching session can be engaged to explore the possibility of engagement with the PGAP process.

 HOW TO START THE PROCESS: